1. The Independence Personal Health Record web portal

 3. Use of online personal data collected through Independence’s Website

 When you access the Member Portal Website, you may choose to give Independence online personal information about you.
-"Online personal information" is any information or data you provide through this website that is individually identifiable, such as a name, address, postal address, email address, birth date, phone number, and other personal information, including health information that you voluntarily provide to Independence.
+"Online personal information" is any information or data you provide through this website that is individually identifiable, such as a name, address, postal address, email address, birth date, phone number, race, ethnicity, language, gender identity, sexual orientation information, and other personal information including health information that you voluntarily provide to Independence.
 It also may include other information that we collect about you that is associated with your name or address, such as your email address.
 You will be asked to provide your email address to us during the registration process.
 And if you email us, the email address used will be collected and saved.

 Independence may use the online personal information for a number of different reasons, including editorial and feedback purposes, providing information about Independence benefit products or offerings and promotions, performing a statistical analysis of visitor usage, product development, content improvement, to protect our rights or property, or to customize the content and layout of our site.
 Aggregate data that does not identify individual users may be used for internal purposes or provided to third party vendors for program access capabilities.
 Personally identifiable information that visitors voluntarily provide to Independence, online or offline, may be added to our databases and used for future communications, which may include Website updates, new health care products and services, the confirmation of transactions through the portals, upcoming events, or health reminders, and for other purposes in accordance with applicable state and federal law.
 Online personal information may or may not be individually identifiable health information that is also protected by the federal HIPAA privacy law ("the HIPAA Privacy Rule").
 Where online personal information also constitutes individually identifiable health information under the HIPAA Privacy Rule, the provisions of this Privacy Rule also will govern Independence's permitted uses and disclosures of the online personal information.

 4. Disclosure of online personal data collected through the Independence Website to third parties